roux-ohdsi/ohdsilab/docs/articles/11-SelfControlledCaseSeries.md

-# Population Level Estimation using SelfControlledCaseSeries
+# OMOP - Population Level Estimation using SelfControlledCaseSeries

 This tutorial will illustrate how to use the SelfControlledCaseSeries package created by the OHDSI community and described here: